 Here conditions are added through a query hence they are not attached to a requirement.
 The best part of this feature is you can include any test case from your project.

 Static based: It is created just by entering a name and is used as a container for other test suites or a place to create ad-hoc test cases.
 You can manually add test cases to this folder and even create a structure of static suites.
 Static suites are useful to group the test suites.
-An Azure test plan can contain nested test suites.
+An Azure DevOps Test Plan can contain nested test suites.

-Test cases under Azure Test plans can be copied from the grid, sent via e-mail, export excel file, or even print as a report.
+Test cases under Azure DevOps Test Plans can be copied from the grid, sent via e-mail, export excel file, or even print as a report.

 Bulk import-export of test cases via CSV file: Go to the test plan in the test suites select a module and use the up arrow to import and down arrow to export the test cases.
 Files show all the data relating to the test case i.e., autogenerated ID, tile of the test case, test steps, priority, expected results, assigned to, and path.
 The exported file can be edited for changes in steps or add new test cases and reload it for use.
 Filter the test cases on priority or any custom value.
 While uploading it checks the required columns if the data is missing the error in detail is visible for rectification.